AKovacs555/IQtestWithPoliticalPreference/README.md

   - `ADMIN_API_KEY` – token for admin endpoints such as normative updates.
   - `VITE_API_BASE` – base URL of the backend API for the React app.
 - OTP endpoints: `/auth/request-otp` and `/auth/verify-otp` support SMS via Twilio or SNS and fallback email codes through Supabase.
 Identifiers are hashed with per-record salts.
 - Quiz endpoints: `/quiz/start` returns a random set of questions from the `questions/` directory; `/quiz/submit` accepts answers and records a play.
-Optional query `set_id` selects a specific set file.
+Optional query `set_id` selects a specific set file. `/quiz/sets` lists the available set IDs for the frontend.
 - Adaptive endpoints: `/adaptive/start` begins an adaptive quiz and `/adaptive/answer` returns the next question until the ability estimate stabilizes.
 - Pricing endpoints: `/pricing/{id}` shows the dynamic price for a user, `/play/record` registers a completed play and `/referral` adds a referral credit.
 - Demographic and party endpoints: `/user/demographics` records age, gender and income band. `/user/party` stores supported parties and enforces monthly change limits.